apache/fluo/README.md

 ---------------------------

 An easy way to experiment with Accismus is to edit a unit test and run it.
-The WorkerTest is probably a good place to start because it uses an Observer to build a secondary index.
+The [WorkerTest][6] is probably a good place to start because it uses an Observer to build a secondary index.
 This can be done using the following commands.

 ```